-Emilio Serrano is a lecturer at the Department of Artificial Intelligence of the Technical University of Madrid.
-He holds a M.Sc.
+Emilio Serrano is an associate professor at the Department of Artificial Intelligence at the Technical University of Madrid.
+He holds an M.Sc.
 Degree in Computer Science and a Ph.D. degree with European mention and Extraordinary Ph.D.
 Award in Artificial Intelligence, both from the University of Murcia.
 He has also been a visiting researcher at the University of Edinburgh (12 months), the University of Oxford (7 months), and the National Institute of Informatics in Tokyo (2 months).
-His scientific production includes over 70 publications, highlighting 22 papers in the JCR (11 as leading author, 15 in Q1).
+His scientific production includes over 70 publications, highlighting 23 papers in the JCR (11 as leading author, 15 in Q1, 7 in Q2).
 In some of his last papers, he studies the use of machine learning and deep learning to enhance social services.
-He lectures Deep Learning and Data Mining among others; and, he has been principal investigator in two educational innovation projects in Data Science.
-He has also participated in a number of European and National funding programs such as FP7 research projects (smartopendata, eurosentiment, and omelette) and H2020 research projects (slidewiki y AI4EU).
+He lectures Deep Learning and Social Network Analysis among other courses; and, he has been principal investigator in three educational innovation projects in Data Science.
+He has also participated in several European and National funding programs such as FP7 research projects (smartopendata, eurosentiment, and omelette) and H2020 research projects (slidewiki and AI4EU).

 My research is focused on the field of Artificial Intelligence.
-Currently, I am very interested in: machine learning and deep learning; intelligent environments and ambient intelligence; agent based social simulations and multi-agent systems; and, specially, the interaction among these fields to improve our quality life.
+Currently, I am very interested in: machine learning and deep learning; intelligent environments and ambient intelligence; agent-based social simulations and multi-agent systems; and, especially, the interaction among these fields to improve our quality of life.
 I take pleasure in using these technologies to solve interesting, complex, interdisciplinary, and difficult problems where the traditional computation techniques are not effective.

 - European Ph.D.
 Degree in Computer Science.
 University of Murcia.
 2011.
 (Extraordinary PhD Award in 2012).
 Title of the doctoral thesis: “Study And Development Of Methods And Tools For Testing, Validation And Verification Of Multi-Agent Systems.”